Skip to main content

 Project & Services Structure

-Project
+Project Core

 • Logger and statistics services

-• HTTP routing (with SSL certificates)
+• HTTP routing with automatic SSL certificate management

-• IP routing (with built-in firewall)
+• IP routing with integrated firewall

 Lightweight Core